denniswong12/mars-rover-challenge/README.md

 - Get vehicle movement instructions from user via console input.
 - Display coordinates and facing of all vehicles on console.

-Interface - IPlateau,
+Interface - IPlateau

-Base Class - Plateau,
+Base Class - Plateau

 Subclasses - RectanglePlateau, TrianglePlateau:
 - Return the size of the Plateau to the caller.
 - Add obstacle/vehicle on the plateau.